Diploma in Technology Management and Entrepreneurship

 The Faculty of Engineering offers a program leading to a Diploma in Technology Management and Entrepreneurship, administered by the Dr. J. Herbert Smith/ACOA Chair.
 The mission of the program is to provide undergraduate and continuing education students opportunities to experience the realities of entrepreneurship and management in technology-based businesses and to develop the knowledge and skills necessary to be successful in business.
 The Diploma program consists of three core courses and two electives, totalling 15 credit hours.
 In selecting courses, students will be advised to develop a curriculum that builds skills in three key areas: business management, entrepreneurship, and financial literacy.

 Applicants are encouraged to apply to the program as early as their first year of study and begin by taking elective courses.
-A minimum of 80 credit hours completed, or permission of the TME program Chair, is required to enroll in TME core courses.
-Applicants who are not full-time students may still apply for the TME Diploma (or enroll in one or more TME courses).
+A minimum of 80 credit hours completed, or permission of the TME Program Chair, is required to enrol in TME core courses.
+Applicants who are not full-time students may still apply for the TME Diploma (or enrol in one or more TME courses).
 These applicants may be requested to submit the following documents along with their TME Diploma Application:

 i.
 High School transcript;

 iv. cover letter explaining their reasons for wanting to enrol in the TME Diploma program; and

 v. any additional supporting documents

 The TME Diploma is granted to students achieving a grade of C or better in all of three core TME courses and two approved elective courses.